quocnapy2001/Student-Performance-Linear-Regression/README.md

   + Performance Index: A measure of the overall performance of each student.
   + The performance index represents the student's academic performance and has been rounded to the nearest integer.
 The index ranges from 10 to 100, with higher values indicating better performance.

 - Why use regression?
-The response variable in this dataset is continuous => this is a regression problem
+The response variable in this dataset is continuous => this is a regression problem.

 ## DATA INSPECTION: